 rDNS lookup: IP = domain

 Having reverse DNS entries in place is best practice, but it has become especially important for services like email since many mail servers will not accept messages from IP addresses without reverse DNS entries.

 DNS changes take a bit of time to propagate throughout the internet, and that period varies depending on a number of factors.
-Typically though, DNS changes shouldn’t take more than a few hours to propagate.
+Typically though, after tech support adds reverse DNS, the changes shouldn’t take more than a few hours to propagate.